rikivols/github_events_stats/github_events_api/README.md

 The stats are from the last 500 events or 7 days (configurable), for which condition is met first.

-This app uses fastapi for providing endpoint.
+This app uses Fastapi for providing endpoint.

 ## Endpoints
-* `/github_events/all/consecutive_stats` - get events for all configured repos in GITHUB_REPOSITORIES
+* `/github_events/all/consecutive_stats` - get events for all the configured repos in GITHUB_REPOSITORIES
 * `/github_events/repo/{owner}/{repo_name}/consecutive_stats` - get events for given repository
 * `/health` - returns last time the database was fetched You can find documentation for the endpoint in
 * `/docs` endpoint - Swagger UI, interactive docs.
 * `/redoc` endpoint - ReDoc UI, minimalistic docs.
 * `/openapi.json` endpoint - OpenAPI schema.

+The host will be `http://localhost:8000` if you used default config.

+The Github API endpoint limits how many pages of events you can see, so often you won't get all the events in the past 7 days at start.

 ## Configuration
 You have a `.env.example` file that you're supposed to copy to `.env` file and fill with your own values.